All use cases

 ❓

-You come across a striking image on social media or in a presentation, but there is no credit, no caption, and no way to learn more.
-The story behind the image is completely lost.
+You found an image on social media, in a deck, or in a chat, but there is no credit, no caption, and no obvious way to tell where it came from.

 πŸ‘€